Skip to main content

 restore_backup_reports

-Usage: /ops/bin/restore_backup_reports sym# file_name
+Usage: /ops/bin/restore_backup_reports SYM# file_name

-• SYM#: The sym number of the desired sym (e.g., SYM000, SYM100, or SYM999).
+• SYM# — The SYM number (for example, SYM000, SYM100, or SYM999).

-• file_name: The file name to restore.
+• file_name — The file name to restore.

 ReturnsDescription